Aladin056/BomberMan_JS/README.md

 This bomberman was made in Javascript, HTML and CSS.
 The map was created with the Tiled software then recovered in Json.
 # https://aladin056.github.io/BomberMan_JS/
+# When compiling the game zoom out the browser according to the pc screen

 ![Capture d’écran du 2022-05-29 15-55-21](https://user-images.githubusercontent.com/5393369/170873474-753fafd0-2656-41d0-9ca0-19c2831fe06d.png)

-When compiling the game zoom out the browser according to the pc screen
+#When compiling the game zoom out the browser according to the pc screen